SAFETAG/SAFETAG/en/document_matter/CODE_OF_CONDUCT.md

 ### Community Standards

-The SAFETAG Community of Practice (SCoP) exists in both public and private groups, currently found including a public Slack channel, the Internet Freedom Festival Mattermost, and the orgsec.community listserv.
+The SAFETAG Community of Practice (SCoP) exists in both public and private groups, currently including a public Slack channel, the Internet Freedom Festival Mattermost, and the orgsec.community listserv.

 * Community members are encouraged to be active - positively contributing / leading discussions on community channels, creating, curating, or peer-reviewing content or contributing to the issue queue.
 * Some SCoP members may have privacy concerns, and should join the community using a pseudonym they are comfortable with engaging online in both public and private spaces with.